Sleep Apnea Treatment in Groton, CT

 Dental sleep medicine is a growing segment of dentistry that focuses on managing snoring and sleep apnea with oral appliance therapy.
 An oral appliance is an effective alternative to the standard continuous positive airway pressure (CPAP) machine and mask.
-Dr. Malahias has been designated as a Qualified Dentist by the American Academy of Dental Sleep Medicine.
+Dr. Malahias has been designated as a Diplomate by the American Board of Dental Sleep Medicine.
 For more information about AADSM, visit www.aadsm.org

 Oral Appliance Therapy

 Oral appliance therapy is an effective, non-invasive treatment option for snoring and obstructive sleep apnea that fits easily into your lifestyle.
 A dental oral appliance looks like a sports mouth guard and is worn only during sleep.
 It supports the jaw in a forward position to help maintain an open upper airway, preventing sleep apnea and snoring.

 Once you have been diagnosed with obstructive sleep apnea by a sleep physician, a dentist experienced in dental sleep medicine can make a custom-fitted oral appliance using impressions and models of your teeth.
 Oral appliance therapy is covered by many medical insurance plans.
 Patients like it because it’s comfortable, easy to wear, quiet, portable, convenient for travel and easy to clean.